Norman Moen Public History Scholarship

 - A 500-word essay that discusses what you see as the importance of history in public (popular culture, political debates, governmental policy, cultural organizations, or any other venues that are outside the educational establishment).
 The specific focus of your essay is your choice.

-- The Moen Scholarship is due Monday April 6th, 2020
+- The Moen Scholarship is due the First Monday in May.

 Amber Januzsweski (2018-2019)